Holy See–Israel relations: Religious dialogue in history

 During the exile, many Jews lived in a hostile Christian environment, which never abandoned its religious zeal to convert Jews.
 In fact, most Jews perceive their history during the Diaspora as a traumatic battle of survival against constant Catholic efforts to convert them gently or, in many cases, coercively.
 Survival techniques included theological self-sufficiency and exclusivity; and Jewish proselytism became impossible once Christianity became the official religion of the Roman Empire.

 Notwithstanding, Medieval rabbinical sources show respect to other religions.
-Of the three prevalent attitudes towards Christians, only the ultraorthodox Haredim are totally negative, guided by the Psak Halacha [halachic verdict] from 1967 of Rabbi Moshe Feinstein (1895–1985).
+Of the three prevalent attitudes towards Christians, only the Ultra-Orthodox (Haredi) Judaics are totally negative, guided by the Psak Halacha [halachic verdict] from 1967 of Rabbi Moshe Feinstein (1895–1985).
 This verdict, published in Igrot Moshe, Yore Dea 3:43 prohibited any meetings with priests.

 Post Conciliar attitudes

 For now, Haredi attitudes, which even delegitimize other minded Orthodox Jews, seem to persist.
 The Orthodox mainstream attitude is expressed by Rabbi Joseph B. Soloveitchik (1903–1993), the leading authority of Orthodoxy in America.
 His programmatic article "Confrontation" is considered a response to pre-Nostrae aetate deliberations.
 Although he denies the possibility of religious dialogue, he suggests a common platform of concerted action in the secular public sphere.
 Soloveitchik's parameters are: